nicolasdanet/Spaghettis_TclTk/README.txt

     Change directory to the "build.sh" script.
     Execute the "./build.sh" command.

-Install:

-    Nothing to do.

 Uninstall:

-    On macOS preferences are located in "~/Library/Application Support/Spaghettis".
+    On macOS residual at "~/Library/Application Support/Spaghettis/".
-    On GNU/Linux it is "~/.spaghettisrc".
+    Whereas for GNU/Linux it is "~/.spaghettisrc".

 Credits: